Oligohydramnios

 • Regular checkups.
 Your healthcare provider may want to see you more often.

 • Amnioinfusion.
-In this test, a special fluid is inserted into the amniotic sac.
+In this procedure, a special fluid is inserted into the amniotic sac.
 This is done to add fluid.
 You may need this if you’re in labor and your water has broken.
 You won’t have this done if you’re not in labor.

 • Delivering the baby.
 If problems are too risky for you or your baby, you may need to have your baby early.